Eyobkibret15/dates_fact/README.md

 ## General Info

- The Dates Fact Project is simple REST APIs using Django Framework.
+ The Dates Fact Project is for simple REST APIs using Django Framework.
 It has a basic Database Interacting With an Eternal API inorder to store an interacting Fact about that specific day and month.